 Working closely with law firms over the pandemic, we’ve seen three viable solutions for arranging a hybrid set-up that has long-term success.

-This requires a little more budget from law firms, but it also makes travelling far easier, especially if lawyers need to access files from the court or on the go.
+Similar security to a remote desktop, except the system can only be accessed on those devices it has been Installed on, and requires a little more budget from law firms.
+The options would then be 1. lawyers have a ‘work’ device and a ‘home’ device with the managed IT environment.
+Or, 2.
 Firms will need to outfit their teams with secure devices and accessories so that they can take their devices back and forth between the office.

 Hybrid arrangements make law firms more productive